 On March 6, 1857, the Supreme Court handed down its decision in the Dred Scott case, which had a direct impact on the coming of the Civil War and Abraham Lincoln's presidency four years later.

 The case of Dred Scott v.
 Sandford was one of the most controversial decisions in the court’s history.
-At the time, the Supreme Court’s majority came from pro-slavery states or had connections to pro-slavery presidents.
+At the time, the Supreme Court’s majority of justices came from pro-slavery states or had connections to pro-slavery presidents.

 The case had been in the court system for more than a decade.
 Scott had been born into slavery in 1795.
 In subsequent years, he lived in two parts of the United States that didn’t allow slavery, Illinois and Wisconsin, along with his master.